-- 11. (1) A vacancy in the Board occurs- - (a) when a member's term of office expires; (b) when a member is disqualified from being appointed to the Board or from remaining a member as set out in section 7; - (c) when a member dies; - (d) when a member's resignation, submitted in terms of section 9(1)(b) takes 45 - (e) when a member is removed from office in terms of section 12. - (2) If a vacancy occurs on the Board, such vacancy must be filled within six months by the Minister, who must comply with section 6. - (3) A member appointed or nominated to fill a vacancy holds office for the unexpired 50 portion of the term of the member who that member replaces.
+11. (1) A vacancy in the Board occurs-

+- (a) when a member's term of office expires; - (b) when a member is disqualified from being appointed to the Board or from remaining a member as set out in section 7; - (c) when a member dies; - (d) when a member's resignation, submitted in terms of section 9(1)(b) and (c) takes effect; or 10 - (e) when a member is removed from office in terms of section 12.

+(2) If a vacancy occurs on the Board, such vacancy must be filled within six months as set out in section 6.

+(3) A vacancy in the Council does not affect the validity of the proceedings or decisions of the Council.

+(4) A member appointed or nominated to fill a vacancy holds office for the unexpired portion of the term of the member who that member replaces.